Víc než jen strašidelné filmy: Jak rozumět hororu

 Výsledky učení

 This course aims uses the case of the modern horror film to bridge Film Studies and Creative Practice.
 On the one hand, it aims to familiarize students with critical and revisionist understandings of audio-visual formats, by focusing their industrial, aesthetic, and social dimensions.
 On the other, it encourages students to integrate critical tools, frameworks, approaches, and skills into their creative practice.
-By the end of the course, students will be expected to demonstrate a capacity engage with the historical and theoretical concepts introduced in the seminars into creative work they will develop across the workshops.
-Their proficiency in such areas shall be assessed through their production of an original horror concept that will be pitched at the end of the course.
-Generally speaking, students are expected to demonstrate insights on:
+By the end of the course, students will be expected to demonstrate a capacity engage with the historical and theoretical concepts introduced in the seminars through their production of an original horror concept pitched in a short video at the end of the course.

 For learning outcomes specific to each topic, see below for individual session outlines.